manvic14/Survey_Fairness_Graphs/README.md

 - `sota.md` contains links to the github repositories with state-of-the-art models implementation.
 - `synthetic` is a folder that contains the code to generate the synthetic graphs G1--G6 and a notebook for visualisation.

+**If your paper does not appear in this survey, but seems relevant to its contents, please let us know, and we will try to include it in the revised versions**